In a previous post, “Generate VHDL Doxygen documentation in Sigasi”, I wrote about how you can use Doxygen in Sigasi to document your VHDL designs.

 - The output can be confusing: “Inheritance diagram”?
 “The output for this class was generated …”?
 This terminology makes sense for C++ projects, but not for HDLs.

-- Long feedback loop: the documentation for the entire projects needs to generated before you can inspect the result.
+- Long feedback loop: the documentation for the entire project needs to be generated before you can inspect the result.

 For these reasons, we developed an alternative, based on Sigasi Studio’s internal VHDL analyzer.
 We stuck with the base idea, but followed a different approach to overcome the disadvantages.